turbot/tailpipe-plugin-azure/docs/tables/cost_and_usage_actual/index.md

 ### Collect cost data from a storage account

-Collect Azure Cost and Usage Details data stored in a storage account.
+Collect Azure Cost and Usage Actual data stored in a storage account.

 ```hcl
 connection "azure" "cost_account" {